Blogging or Social Media: Which is Better for Your Business?

 With social media, you're much more agile and responsive.
 Older posts and older content largely don't matter, they fall by the wayside and are forgotten.
 If shifts in the industry, trends, or user behaviors happen, you can rapidly adjust your site to accommodate these changes.
 You have full control.

-Fluctuations in Sales Patterns
+Fluctuations In Sales Patterns

 Many social networks even have some elements of algorithmic assistance with these shifts.
 Your audience might shift in interest, but you don't have to do anything different.
 Facebook's algorithm shows your posts to that different audience just as easily and regularly as it did the previous audience.